NoU2020/Personal-Website/README.md

 Recipient of a 50% merit scholarship

 Extracurricular Actitivies:
-- Assistant of Committee for Clubs and Organizations
+- Assistant Director of Committee for Clubs and Organizations
 - Course assistant for Quantative Engineering Analysis 2
 - Game-Based Learning Research
 - Olin Fire Arts Club Member